mohid-tanveer/networktesting/README.md

 │       ├── dataformatting.py (format csv data for scatterplotting)
 │       └── scatterplot.py (produce scatterplots for data by workstations partitioned by day) └── scripts/
-      ├── automator.py (automates the running of file transfer and pn shifting between two machines) ├── clusteroverib.py (transfers files on cluster over Infiniband connection) ├── clusteroverpn.py (transfers files on cluster over SMB connection) ├── control.txt ("lock" file for automator.py, indicates which machine is currently transferring)
+      ├── automator.py (automates the running of file transfer and pn shifting between two machines (connects with below)) ├── clusterautomator.py (automates the running of file transfer on the cluster (connects with above)) ├── clusteroverib.py (transfers files on cluster over Infiniband connection) ├── clusteroverpn.py (transfers files on cluster over SMB connection) ├── control.txt ("lock" file for automator.py, indicates which machine is currently transferring)